adrien-ben/gltf-viewer-rs/README.md

 > To compile the shaders you'll need to have `glslangValidator` on your PATH.

-Building the project with the debug profile will activate Vulkan validation layers.
-Activated layers are:

-- VK_LAYER_KHRONOS_validation

 ## Run it

 Just type the following command and drag and drop and gltf/glb file in the window.